mangofeet/RoundSquare/README.md

 # License

-Just like the originial Freeciv, this tileset is made available under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2, or (at your option) any later version.
+Just like Freeciv21, this tileset is made available under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3, or (at your option) any later version.